byhow/matters-forum/README.md

 - `/` & `/newest` - rank posts by either creation date or block number
 - `/trend` - this ranks the post by the number of comments it have
 - `/priciest` - this ranks the post by the `amount` of donation onchain
 - `/api/rss` - the xml for rss reader to subscribe to.
+You can also access the content on `/rss`

 You can check the database schema [here](./src/lib/db.schema.ts), but a brief overview will be 3 tables in postgres: